CompassLabs/dojo_examples/README.md

 ## 📄 Authentication

-You'll need a license key and access to an archive node (e.g. from Infura) to run Dojo.

-Please refere to the [documentation](https://www.compasslabs.ai/docs/getting-started) for details on how to pass these as environment variables.
+Dojo requires two configurations to run:
+1. A valid License Key
+2. An archive node URL (available from providers like Infura)

+Set these as environment variables by following our guide [here](https://www.compasslabs.ai/docs/getting-started#3-setup-configuration).

 ## 😧 If something isn't working...